Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Manage NetBox Settings.md

 sidebar_position: 4
 ---

-After configuring your NetBox PaaS plugin, you can manage your NetBox settings directly through the VAP interface.
+After configuring your NetBox PaaS plugin, you can manage your NetBox settings directly through the PaaS interface.

 ## Managing Settings